machinetranslate/machinetranslate.org/quality/quality-estimation.md

 Quality estimation does not require human reference translations, so it is useful for new content.
 It uses machine learning to provide predictions that are relatively accurate at the segment level.

-[Quality evaluation](/quality/quality-evaluation.md) [metrics](/quality/metrics.md) like [BLEU](/quality/metrics/bleu.md) require human reference translations against which to compare the machine translation output.
+Quality estimation is fundamentally different than [quality *evaluation*](/quality/quality-evaluation.md).
+Quality evaluation [metrics](/quality/metrics.md) like [BLEU](/quality/metrics/bleu.md) require human reference translations against which to compare the machine translation output.
 But for new content, there are no human reference translations available.

 ### Use cases